Industry Risk Assessment via Hierarchical Financial Data Using Stock Market Sentiment Indicators

 where $\hat{y}$ is the generated response and $T$ is the task form.

-GPT-2 is regarded as a multi-task learner, trained on large-scale text, and then directly adopts the form of prompt learning to perform various downstream tasks without fine-tuning.
-By training GPT-2 on a corpus related to industry trends, relevant knowledge can be incorporated.
-The advantage of using GPT-2 to analyze industry trends is that users can ask various questions and get open answers \cite{DBLP:journals/corr/abs-2302-13173,DBLP:journals/corr/abs-2204-01614}.
-The disadvantage is that the answers given by the model lack evidence and are not easy to interpret.
-This model helps generate some inspiring innovative ideas and build datasets.
+GPT-2 is recognized as a versatile multi-task learner, having been trained on vast amounts of text data.
+Its capability to directly engage in prompt learning for various downstream tasks, without the need for fine-tuning, is particularly noteworthy.
+By subjecting GPT-2 to training on a corpus rich in industry trend-related content, we can integrate relevant knowledge into the model.
+The primary advantage of utilizing GPT-2 for industry trend analysis lies in its ability to respond to a wide array of user queries with open-ended answers.
+However, it is important to acknowledge that the model's responses may lack concrete evidence and can be challenging to interpret.
+Nevertheless, GPT-2 serves as a valuable tool for generating innovative ideas and facilitating the construction of datasets in this domain.

-Large-scale PLMs such as GPT-3 \cite{brown2020language} and chatGPT \cite{openai2022chatgpt,ouyang2022training} can generate more convincing and smoother responses in related tasks.
-However, chatGPT sometimes fails to accurately understand financial entities, for example chatGPT interprets ``Everbright Securities" (光大证券) as ``GF Securities" (广发证券).
-ChatGPT's knowledge is stuck at 2021-9, and cannot directly analyze current industry trends.
-Due to a large number of parameters, frequent fine-tuning of the models is difficult.
-In the future, the training and application of large-scale models can be further explored.
+Large Language Models (LLMs) \cite{zhu2023climate}, exemplified by chatGPT \cite{openai2022chatgpt}, are capable of producing more convincing and fluid responses in relevant tasks.
+However, these models occasionally struggle with accurately comprehending financial entities, as evidenced by instances where chatGPT misinterprets ``Everbright Securities" (光大证券) as ``GF Securities" (广发证券).
+LLMs' knowledge base is limited to the point in time at which they were trained, prohibiting them from directly analyzing current industry trends.
+Moreover, due to their vast number of parameters, frequent fine-tuning of these models presents significant challenges.

-To address the lack of current event context in the model, we take the current event as part of the input and perform knowledge probing.
-By utilizing current events as part of the input template, it provides background knowledge to the model, enabling the model to generate more natural and specific answers.
+To mitigate the limitation of lacking current news event context within the model, we employ the retrieval-augmented generation paradigm \cite{zhu2023reranking,gao2023retrieval}, which interfaces with the Google search engine.
+By incorporating the latest news events as part of the input, we provide the model with essential background knowledge.
+This approach enables the model to generate more natural and targeted answers, thereby enhancing its responsiveness to real-world developments.